dotmesh-io/docs/hugo/content/references/api.md

 API calls _always_ require authentication.
 The credentials you use depend on which API target you are talking to.

 #### Hub
-If you are communicating with the dotmesh hub, you can use the API or Web UI to retrieve your credentials.
+If you are communicating with the dothub, you can use the API or Web UI to retrieve your credentials.
 These will consist of a username and API token.

 While it _is_ possible to authenticate to the API by submitting a user's password instead of their API key, we **strongly** recommend against it; future implementations may remove this ability entirely.
 The password is intended for use when users log into administrative interfaces and supply their username and password through a login screen, rather than being stored; API keys are intended to be stored, and can be easily revoked by the user.
 Use the API key instead.